brisbanemakerspace/bms-wiki/policies/constitution.md

 	2. submitted in the form decided by the management committee from time to time.

 ## 8. Membership fees
-1. The membership fee for each ordinary membership and for each other class of membership (if any)—
+1. The membership fee for each ordinary membership and for each other class of membership—
 	1. is the amount decided by the management committee from time to time; and
 	2. is payable when, and in the way, the management committee decides; and
 	3. may differ depending on the person's situation and intended participation in the association (e.g. concession discounts).